Alternate Paladin

 3rd-level Oath of Devotion feature

-As a bonus action, you can expend 2 Divine Fervor to infuse a melee weapon you are holding with holy power.
-For 1 minute, it becomes a magic weapon, you add your Charisma modifier to attack rolls with it, and it emits bright light out to 30 feet.
+As a bonus action, you can expend two uses of Divine Fervor to infuse a melee weapon you are holding with divine power.
+For 1 minute, it emits bright light out to a 30-foot radius and you add your Charisma modifier to its attack rolls.
+It counts as a magical weapon for the duration.

 Aura of Devotion